Lifestyle plays a crucial role in treating Hypertension. Here are some lifestyle changes you can make to lower your blood pressure and keep it down.

-Regular Exercising and intense workout routines help maintaining flexibility to the body.
+Regular Exercising and intense workout routines help to maintain flexibility to the body.
 Workout sessions provide greater metabolism and facilitate effective functioning of different organs of the body.
-Also, try out some exercises like jumping, hopping, cycling, jogging, skipping, and which cater towards significant reduction of blood pressure levels.
+Also, try out some exercises like jumping, hopping, cycling, jogging, skipping, and which cater to a significant reduction of blood pressure levels.

 Healthy Diet Plan:

-Eating a diet which contains rich in whole grains, fruits, vegetables and low-fat dairy products and skimps on saturated fat and cholesterol can lower your blood pressure.
-Maintain eating plan known as the Dietary Approaches to Stop Hypertension (DASH) diet.
+Eating a diet which contains rich in whole grains, fruits, vegetables, and low-fat dairy products and skimps on saturated fat and cholesterol can lower your blood pressure.
+Maintain an eating plan known as the Dietary Approaches to Stop Hypertension (DASH) diet.

 Reduce sodium quantity in your diet:

 It is highly recommended to limit the intake of sodium in your diet lesser than 2000 mg per day.
 Choose those foods where the food labels depict low sodium levels.
-Try avoiding salt wherever possible and reduce the amount of processed foods that you consume in your diet.
+Try avoiding salt wherever possible and reduce the number of processed foods you consume in your diet.

 Limit the amount of alcohol consumption:

-Alcohol consumption in huge amounts is going to make you more vulnerable to hypertension.
-The best way is to limit the consumption of same while trying to ease out.
+Alcohol consumption in huge amounts will make you more vulnerable to hypertension.
+The best way is to limit the consumption of the same while trying to ease out.
 Your body will adjust to the reduction naturally.

-Being the primary cause of lung cancer and other health issues, smoking induces fluctuated hypertension levels and causes faster disintegration of the vital organs in body.
-Hence it is absolutely essential to quit smoking habit and make room for a healthier lifestyle in general.
+Being the primary cause of lung cancer and other health issues, smoking induces fluctuated hypertension levels and causes faster disintegration of the vital organs in the body.
+Hence it is essential to quit smoking habit and make room for a healthier lifestyle.